-PennTAP works with a number of organizations, both public and private, to enhance our in-house capabilities.
+We work with a number of organizations, both public and private, to enhance the client experience.
 Our network of partners helps us to support our clients and promote economic development in Pennsylvania.
 Some of our partners include:

 For more than 31 years, BFTP has provided both early-stage, technology-based firms and established manufacturers with funding, business and technical expertise, and access to a network of innovative, expert resources.